Roboy/webrtc-signaling/README.md

 The goal is to have a small docker container that has everything, including a turn server, to be deployed and used to connect WebRTC clients.

+## Running

+To run everything (signaling server and turn server), use:

+    docker compose up

+to make sure that the container is freshly built use:

+    docker compose up --build